ericwbailey/ericwbailey.website/source/published/dungeons-and-dragons-taught-me-how-to-write-alt-text.md

 Both of these descriptions are <strong>evocative</strong>.

-As the author of both experiences I am not only trying to describe what is physically present, but also how all the qualities add up as a suggestion for how to feel when taken in as a composite whole.
+As the author of both experiences I am trying to not only:

+1. Describe what is physically present, but also
+2. How all the qualities add up as a suggestion for how to feel when taken in as a composite whole.

 For the roleplaying game description, I am injecting an immediate sense of fear and menace into an otherwise boring situation.
 For the image description, I am I am creating a sense of relaxation and contentment.